rcmcooperative/partner-TOSI/docs/diagnosis/objectives/community-mapping.md

         - contribution-recognition
         - funding-projects
         - funding-open-access
+- Added the history obtained from Luisa about who has applied for these programms
+    - ==Still to add details from here: https://mcgill.sharepoint.com/:x:/s/TOSI_Group/ETN2_lmOKi1Gnuh9sIQiRHQBHfUYP77nl7LEUx7Gph_9PQ==
+    - Note that the current data structure is not identifying who was successful in awards, and what year they applied.
+    This would need restructuring, which we don't have resource for at the moment.
-- Requesting a list of who has applied for APC funding from Gabriel
+- Requesting a list of who has applied for APC funding from Gabriel - received and added.
+    - Lots of labs have only engaged via APC Offset programme.
+This suggests this is a valuable gateway to build engagement.

 #### TOSI Trainee Council vs The Neuro Trainee Committee vs OSHO
 - TOSI Trainee Council is McGill wide, hence includes Douglas folks
     - Now confirmed who is leadership on this committee and updated others to -initiative-participant
 - OSHO is separate from TOSI Trainee Council, but has overlap via Navid

+### 2025-11-05

-#### Add Best practive guides
+#### Add Best practice guides
 - https://www.mcgill.ca/neuro/open-science/open-science-best-practices
 - Contributors well listed on the two guides currently available
     - Adding these has added lots of new people and connections.